yanone/Yanone-GlyphsApp-Scripts/README.md

 ### Create Axis Location Custom Parameters

 In order to properly create instances from a VF using `fontmake`, the font needs to carry appropriate `Axis Location` custom parameters on the masters.
 This script creates them.

+### Create Instance weightClass Custom Parameters

+In order to properly create instances from a VF using `fontmake`, the font needs to carry appropriate `weightClass` parameters on the instances.
+This script creates them.